AbelKidaneHaile/Reports/README.md

 </p>

 <p align="center">
-  This a head detection model based on Ultralytics YoloV8 model.
+  This is a head detection model based on the Ultralytics YoloV8 model.
 Please clone the repository to use it or use the Hugging Face deployment.
 </p>

 <h2>Documentation</h2>

 ### 1. Install requirements

 Install dependencies using the following command.
-The model is implemented using python version 3.10.
+The model is implemented using Python version 3.10.
 ```
 pip install -r requirements.txt

 ```

-### 2. Run inference from CLI and show the results using Matplotlib
+### 2. Run inference from CLI and show the results using matplotlib
 ```
 python ./main.py --image_path=image/test.jpg